Felipechub/MLE-challenge/docs/challenge.md

 - test_should_fail_invalid_month_type: This test checks that the API returns an error when the data type provided for the MES field is incorrect.
 Again, this checks input data validation.

 - test_OPERA_Latin_American_Wings: This test seems to check that the API can handle a specific airline.
 This test makes sense if the API is expected to handle data from various airlines.

-- test_train_model: This test checks that the /train route of the API is functioning correctly and that the model is trained and saved successfully.
-This is useful for verifying that model training is functioning correctly.

 - These new tests cover a wider range of situations, thereby improving the robustness and quality of the code by ensuring it handles a variety of use cases and data input correctly.